 #####################################################

 This technique gives you a good introduction to the skills that are necessary for complementary warp weaves.
 You can weave motifs on a solid color background.
 It is not, however, a double faced weave and you will have long floats on the back of your piece.
-This technique is used by the Bedouin people to weave tent dividers amongst other things…
+This technique is used by the Bedouin people to weave tent dividers among other things…

 The designs in black and white on the above piece have been woven in the warp substitution technique.
 The tutorial can be seen here.